pedcremo/eset-estacio-toolkit/README.md

 Install docker in host computer https://www.digitalocean.com/community/tutorials/como-instalar-y-usar-docker-en-ubuntu-16-04-es

-Install noVNC in host computer after running previous step with start_vnc.sh point your browser to the novnc address refered in terminal
+Install noVNC in host computer or any VNC desktop app like xvnc4viewer We'll use it to connect docker running container

 ## Make docker image